Parking enforcement and fines

 The role of Civil Enforcement Officers (CEO)

-A team of CEOs are employed by Saba Park Services UK Ltd to help manage parking in the streets where there are restrictions in place and in the council owned car parks.
+A team of CEOs are employed by NSL Ltd to help manage parking in the streets where there are restrictions in place and in the council owned car parks.

 CEOs are dressed in distinctive blue uniforms, with an identification number and badge.
 They serve Penalty Charge Notices (PCNs) to vehicles parked illegally.